Learning to Walk With Less: A Dyna-Style Approach to Quadrupedal Locomotion: Method

 Furthermore, due to the predictive model's limited accuracy over long horizons, short-horizon synthetic sampling is employed.
-The scheduler parameters follow this strategy, with empirically tuned values that increase progressively.
+Moreover, although branching augmentation is common in off-policy RL to increase sample diversity, it is ill-suited to on-policy frameworks like PPO, which require continuous temporal sequences for reliable advantage and value estimates.

+Rather than fragmenting rollouts into disjointed segments, our approach uses a single linear extension that preserves the chronological flow, letting the agent capture long-term returns and maintain a stable value function.
+However, it is important to be aware that, because termination events such as collisions are not predicted, tasks with frequent early termination may produce substituted tails that contain physically invalid transitions; such cases are outside the scope of the flat-terrain locomotion setting considered here.

-Finally, each iteration consists of $R$ rollouts with mixed data, depending on the number of robots running in parallel within the simulation, which is then used by the PPO algorithm to update the policy.
+Finally, each iteration consists of $R$ rollouts with mixed data, depending on the number of robots running in parallel within the simulation, which are then used by the PPO algorithm to update the policy.